finnergizer/twitter-opinion-mining/report.md

 The results (predictions) from the best experiment using the counting of question marks, exclamations, emoticons, and positive, negative, and objective scores with the SVM classifier can be found in [results.txt](results/results.txt).

 The four sentiment classes being present in the experiment certainly proved to be difficult as the confusion matrices show.
 Often, messages belong neutral and objective classes were confused with each other (and sometimes positive).
-It would have been beneficial to the accuracy of the system to possibly merge these classes or remove some of these messages but due to the requirements of the assignment, they were kept in throughotu the entire experiment and a best attempt was made to increase the accuracy of the classifiers.
+It would have been beneficial to the accuracy of the system to possibly merge these classes or remove some of these messages but due to the requirements of the assignment, they were kept in throughout the entire experiment and a best attempt was made to increase the accuracy of the classifiers for all four classes.

 The SVM results with SelectKBest features and additional analysis of emoticons, word scores, and punctuation brought a reasonable accuracy of **60.22%** correctly classified instances in a 10-fold cross validation.